mhuang11/kyoto-airbnb/README.md

 - Split variables and created new columns (ex.
 Check-in and check-out times, number of bedrooms/beds/baths, etc.)
 - Added a Yes/No column for Carbon Monoxide alarm
 - Added Cancellation flexibility column which values are either "Within 48 Hrs" or "Flexible"
+- Minor tweaks (ex.
+Listing 1 was the only listing that was "Entire Home" instead of "Entire home")

+After cleaning up the data, I exported the file to Tableau for visualization practice.

 ## Step 3: Data Visualization Using Tableau